joeytwiddle/loopback.io/pages/en/contrib/style-guide.md

 ### When returning a promise, do not await it

 If the last line of a function returns a value in a promise, then return it directly, do not `await` it.

-Pros:

-- This has better performance
-- It uses less code

-Cons:

-- It is less consistent (all promises in the function are awaited except this last one).
-- If we put a try-catch around the entire function body, it will not catch rejections from that last unawaited promise; they will be passed back to the caller instead.
-- It is ambiguous for historical reasons. ("Was this really intending to return a value, or is this code just using the old way of returning promises?")
+(This is more efficient as it avoid constructing an extra promise.)

 **Bad**: